Mazyod/Mazyod.github.io/_posts/2015-03-01-http-game-server-part-iii.md

 As for the custom properties defined above, it's as simple as:

 + *username*: duh
 + *rating & sigma*: To rank the players.
-See [TrueSkill](http://trueskill.org/).
+See [TrueSkill][trueskill].
 + *stats*: Just to log how many games the user played.
 + *last_seen*: For various reasons, including idle user detection.

-As for the account handlers to do all the registration, login, logout, ... etc, all I needed was [this blog post](http://blog.abahgat.com/2013/01/07/user-authentication-with-webapp2-on-google-app-engine/).
+As for the account handlers to do all the registration, login, logout, ... etc, all I needed was [this blog post][app-engine-auth].
 I won't be covering this part, since it's really a duplicate of what's on that post.

 The only real addition I added was "The Lean User", as the title suggests..
 But, what is a lean user??